 The display updates at 30 frames a second and new hallucinations resolve every second or so.
 To make the experience fluid, the learning machine sees only motion.
 Until then it dreams about the last thing it dreamed about.
 Human participants spontaneously invent shadow puppet hide and seek games.
 Some go further.
 It's a simple game loop; hurry up and wait, hurry up and wait.

 Learning Machines teach us something amazing—it doesn't take much to invent the world.
 Any technology capable of recognizing images must also invent them.
-My science fiction cave paintings are sometimes a mirror and sometimes a window.
-I never imagined I'd use stagecraft and algebra to make pictures of Minds.
-Now is the best time to understand and embrace the artificial intelligence technology which silently reshapes the world.
 Wherever we find aliens they'll be artists too.